gesaretto/writing_london/paper_1/voyage_notes.md

 > And all his followers, that had so abus'd him:
 > And, in so shitten sort, so long had us'd him:

-This is the same notion that we had encountered before: the re-using of culture; culture as an element of consumption.
-Culture eaten and shat.
+- _This is the same notion that we had encountered before: the re-using of culture; culture as an element of consumption._

 > For (where he was the god of eloquence,
 > And subtlitie of mettalls) they dispense